EtienneWarneck/pythonsocketRAT/README.md

 # pythonsocketRAT

-## Python socket for Remote Access Tool (RAT)
+## Python socket for Remote Access Tool

 Running commands remotely on the command line of another computer and navigate its directory.

-Follow Chap.6 Malware Development of Python Ethical Hacking.
+## From Chap.6 Malware Development of Python Ethical Hacking ##

 The image below shows the path was changed remotely: